microcks/microcks.github.io/using/soapui.md

 		<section id="defining-mocks" class="article">
 			<h2 class="arvo">Defining Mock Responses</h2>
 			<p>
 				Mock Responses you will need to define later will be defined through a <i>SoapUI ServiceMock</i>.
-You have to select the newly imported Service, right-click and choose <i>Generate MockService</a>.
-You can let the default options as shown below and give your MockService a name like "<Service> Mock":
+You have to select the newly imported Service, right-click and choose <i>Generate MockService</i>.
+You can let the default options as shown below and give your MockService a name like <code>"&lt;Service&gt; Mock"</code>:
 			</p>
 			<img src="../../assets/images/soapui-create-servicemock.png" class="img-responsive"/>
 			<p>